Television in Singapore: Television Singapura/Radio and Television Singapore (1963–1980)

 On 3 January 1963, the Singaporean government announced pilot programming would begin on February 15.
 The station would broadcast on VHF Channel 5 in the 625-line television standard.
 The licencing fee would be $24 per year ($2 per month).
 Pilot programming was initially less than two hours a day but had extended to four hours by April.

 A second channel began broadcasting between August and September 1963.
 By March, programmes were offered in English and Hokkien.
-The service expanded to include Mandarin, Malay, Tamil, and other Chinese dialects.
+The service expanded to include Mandarin, Malay, Tamil, and other non-Mandarin varieties.
 By April, regular broadcasts were available in all of Singapore’s official languages.

 A temporary studio was built at Caldecott Hill, Radio Singapore's headquarters.
 Bukit Batok was the site of the television transmitter.
 The staff included experienced workers from the United Kingdom, Australia, and Japan.
 Television set manufacturers were asked to ensure their presets matched Channels 5 and 8 before service began.

 As planned, Television Singapore launched its pilot service on 15 February 1963.
 Minister for Culture S. Rajaratnam became the first person to appear on Singapore TV, announcing that, "[that night] might well mark the start of a social and cultural revolution in [the lives of Singaporeans]."
 After his speech, the station televised a 15-minute documentary, TV Looks at Singapore, produced by Television Singapura.
 Two cartoons, a news report, a newsreel, a comedy show, and a local variety show followed.

 At the time, it was estimated that only 1 in 58 people in Singapore owned a TV set, and the pilot service offered only one hour of broadcasting per day on Channel 5.
 In March 1963, a local branch of the Australian company Ferris Industries began to manufacture television aerials in Singapore.
 That same month, Rajaratnam said that Television Singapore had the ambition to be "one of the best" in the world, "with the co-operation of the public."
-Despite these stated goals, there was strong criticism that television gave undue prominence to English and Chinese dialects, with so little time given to programming in Malay and Tamil.
+Despite these stated goals, there was strong criticism that television gave undue prominence to English and non-Mandarin Chinese varieties, with so little time given to programming in Malay and Tamil.
 In late March, a campaign was initiated to install television sets in bars, restaurants, and coffee shops.
 By then, one week ahead of the start of regular broadcasts, the channel was broadcasting for three-and-a-half hours daily.
 At the beginning of April, a Straits Times survey showed that television was now available in as many as 7,000 Singaporean households.
 By August, the number of television sets had risen to 16,000.

 On 2 April 1963, President Yusof Ishak officially inaugurated the regular service of Television Singapura.
-It began broadcasting from 7:15 p.m. to 11:15 p.m. nightly, showing programming in Singapore's four official languages (English, Mandarin and other Chinese dialects, Malay, and Tamil).
+It began broadcasting from 7:15 p.m. to 11:15 p.m. nightly, showing programming in Singapore's four official languages (English, Mandarin and other Chinese varieties, Malay, and Tamil).
 Following the launch, it was suggested that television should be used "wisely," and not "as a drug."